quantio/1010macro-external-dev-template/README.md

    * TENTENPROXY

    For additional information please see [Setting Environment Variables](https://www2.1010data.com/documentationcenter/beta/TendoUsersGuide/index_frames.html)
+* Additional options:
-* An additional option is to add a 'TENDO_HOME' environment variable to the path of the TenDo executable.
+    * TENDO_HOME = environment variable to the path of the TenDo executable.
+    * TENTENAPPPATH = The full path to where the application is or will be deployed to.
+Also see 'root_path' in the 'build.config.js'.

 ## Quick usage examples:
 Before diving into any of the configs lets see some quick examples!: